LukaHarambasic/harambasic.de/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

 <thanks>
     Please let me now if you want a deep dive on one of this tools or if I should explain my decision process.<br />
-    Thanks to Max Mustermann for reading drafts of this post.
+    Thanks to Leonard Schwier for reading drafts of this post.
 </thanks>